 THE PRESIDENTIAL COSTUME

-The special doctoral robe for the president of Tulane was worn by President Scott Cowen for the first time in 1999.
 The presidential robe is tailored in the deep green color of the Tulane campus trees.
-It is adorned with chevrons and panels of black velvet, which are outlined in sky blue silk cord.
+It is adorned with chevrons and panels of black velvet.
 The robe’s sleeves are emblazoned with four chevrons, a distinction reserved for the presidential rank.
 The heraldic shield from the university seal is embroidered on each of the front velvet panels.
-Fourteen embroidered frogs decorate the velvet hem as a historical reference to the 14 presidents who have served the university during its history.
 The satin inside the presidential doctoral hood is green and blue — the colors of Tulane.
 The presidential hat is an eight-cornered black velvet soft tam with a gold metallic tassel.
 The presidential academic costume was designed to represent the university and the office of the president, not any particular holder of the office.

 PRESIDENTIAL CHAIN OF OFFICE